 While these conclusions seem to make sense and are in accordance with a fairly large body of literature on the subject, we have also highlighted the relatively small body of ‘hard’ evidence from which the conclusions are derived.
 In particular, due to the short history of many of the certification schemes there is a severe lack of reliable data on the impact of the scheme on economic, social and environmental performance of certified growers in comparison to non-certified growers.
 This will require more field-based research in the near future.

 This study was commissioned by the Netherlands Environmental Assessment Agency (PBL), Bilthoven, The Netherlands, www.pbl.nl

-Pieter van Beukering (IVM-VU University) and Mark van Oorschot (PBL)
+Pieter van Beukering (IVM-VU Amsterdam) and Mark van Oorschot (PBL)

 van Beukering, P., Kuik, O. & van Drunen, M. (2014).
 Valuing economic costs and benefits of the supply chain of soy, palm oil and cocoa.
 IVM Report (R-14/04).
-Institute for Environmental Studies, VU University Amsterdam, 116 pp.
+Institute for Environmental Studies, Vrije Universiteit Amsterdam, 116 pp.

 van Oorschot, M. et al. (2016).
 Wat kan duurzame handel bijdragen aan het behoud van natuurlijk kapitaal?: Effecten van het certificeren van tropische grondstofproductie op ecosysteemdiensten.
 Beleidsstudie (2407).
 Planbureau voor de Leefomgeving.
 Uitgeverij PBL.